ERNICommunity/csharp-coding-conventions/Coding-Conventions.md

 Avoid spurious free spaces.
 For example avoid `if (someVar == 0)...`, where the dots mark the spurious free spaces.
 Consider enabling "View White Space (Ctrl+E, S)" if using Visual Studio, to aid detection.

 ## Naming conventions
 We follow Microsoft [Naming Guidelines](https://msdn.microsoft.com/en-us/library/ms229002.aspx).
-Since Microsoft Naming Guidelines are not very precise with nameing rules for constansts and private fields, we mention them separately.
+Since Microsoft Naming Guidelines are not very precise with naming rules for constansts and private fields, we mention them separately.

 ### Constants
 Constant names should follow Pascal casing irrespective of access modifier.